Non-Newtonian viscous fluid models with learned rheology accurately reproduce Lagrangian sea ice simulations: A framework for rheology inference

-Here, $\rho_i$ is the density of ice, $\tau_o$ and $\tau_w$ are the drag forces due to the ocean and the wind, respectively, and $\tau$ is the shear stress.
-In Appendix \ref{appsec:continuum_model}, we derive \eqref{eq:conservation_of_momentum} from a general two-dimensional equation for sea ice, and define the ocean and wind drag forces.
-Since we assume $A$ and $H$ to be spatially constant, \eqref{eq:rheology} and \eqref{eq:conservation_of_momentum}, together with $\srate = \partial_yu$, constitute the closed system of equations implicitly solved in the solution map from $(\btheta,A)$ to $u = u(\btheta,A)$.
+a common practice which we take up in this work.
+In Appendix \ref{appsec:continuum_model}, we derive \eqref{eq:conservation_of_momentum} from a general two-dimensional equation for sea ice.
+There, we see that $\tau_o(u)$ and $\tau_w$ represent the horizontal components of the two-dimensional vector fields $\btau_o$ and $\btau_w$, respectively, in the one-dimensional configuration introduced in section \ref{appsubsec:deriving_one_dim_model}.
+Since we assume $A$ and $H$ to be spatially constant, \eqref{eq:rheology} and \eqref{eq:conservation_of_momentum}, together with $\srate = \frac{1}{2}\partial_yu$, constitute the closed system of equations implicitly solved in the solution map from $(\btheta,A)$ to $u = u(\btheta,A)$.
 This PDE contains an NN-parametrized function $\psi_{\btheta}$.
 To solve it numerically, we use the finite element module Firedrake \cite{ham2023}.
-Firedrake's pyadjoint module \cite{mitusch2019} contains automatic differentiation capabilities to efficiently compute derivatives of a functional such as $\mathcal{J}_v$ using adjoint variables.
-Moreover, recent developments have achieved a seamless coupling between Firedrake and PyTorch that allows us to work with the neural network-based operator $\psi_{\btheta}$ \cite{bouziani2024}.
+Firedrake's pyadjoint module \cite{mitusch2019} utilizes automatic differentiation capabilities to efficiently compute derivatives of a functional such as $\mathcal{J}_v$ using adjoint variables.
+Moreover, recent developments have achieved an effective coupling between Firedrake and PyTorch that allows us to work with the NN-based operator $\psi_{\btheta}$ \cite{bouziani2024}.
+Our implementation based on Firedrake and PyTorch can be found in the following repository \cite{RheoDis}.

 As depicted in figure~\ref{fig:setup}, in this work we compute the NN-weights $\btheta$ by minimizing $\mathcal{J}_v$, i.e., we infer a rheology for sea ice only from velocity data.
 This approach has several advantages.
 Firstly, unlike stress-strain data, velocity data for sea ice is readily available from satellite imagery, enabling the use of real data to infer a rheological model.
 Secondly, the stress-strain data generated from the DEM through cell averaging is noisy, see panel (c) in figure~\ref{fig:setup}.
 For this reason, it is unclear whether there is an underlying rheology.
 In fact, in the next section we find that a model that closely fits the stress-strain data does not approximate the DEM's velocity fields accurately in all regimes.
 From a computational perspective, the efficient minimization of $\mathcal{J}_v$ requires the computation of gradients of the PDE-based map $(\btheta,A)\mapsto u(\btheta, A)$.
 For this, we need to solve an NN-based PDE and its corresponding linearized adjoint problem numerically.
 In contrast, the minimization of $\mathcal{J}_s$ corresponds to a standard non-linear regression problem.